ethersphere/bee-factory/README.md

 The whole Bee environment (with blockchain) can be started by [running one script](###Run-Environment), but for that you need to have the necessary Docker images, which is possible to build yourself by [running some scripts](###Setup-the-environment)

-## Setup the environment

-First you have to set all global variables that the scripts will use.
+First you may want to set all global variables that the scripts will use.
 For that, there is a [.env](scripts/.env) file which contains all necessary variables that you need.

 ```sh
 $ set -a && source ./scripts/.env && set +a
 ```

+If you do not set these global variables, the scripts will use those which are available in the [.env](scripts/.env) file.

+## Setup the environment

 Create the common Docker network for the environment with